agmcfarland/GeneGrouper/README.md

 This approach can be used to find whether a specific gene cluster is found in all searched genomes, and whether each gene cluster that is found has all the expected genes, or whether there is unusual gene content.

-<br></br>

 <img src="docs/overview_figure.png" alt="GeneGrouper overview figure" width=1000>

-Figure 1: GeneGrouper overview (A-C).
+**Figure 1:** GeneGrouper overview (A-C).
 Panel D shows GeneGrouper results after searching 1,130 *Salmonella enterica* genomes for regions containing *pduA* homologs.

 <br></br>